Testing Many Restrictions Under Heteroskedasticity: If leave-three-out fails

 This leads to the variance estimator

 where the indicators $G_{ij}$ and $\tilde G_{i,-jk}$ remove biased estimators with negative weights:

 for $H_{ij}$ and $H_{i,jk}$ as introduced in the proof of Theorem~\ref{thm:sizeLeave1Out}.

 While $\tilde{V}_{\cal F}$ is positive with probability approaching one in large samples, it may be negative in small samples.
-When this occurs we instead rely on a variance estimator that estimates all error variances by unconditional variances.
+When this occurs we instead rely on a variance estimator that estimates all error variances unconditionally.
 This guarantees positivity of the variance estimator:

 The test considered in the simulations rejects when